St. James Plantation, Poolside

 Book the Schoolboys for festivals, parties, weddings, or other events.

 Call Bill at 910-470-3105 or email us using the form below.

-CLICK the BUTTON above to hear the Schoolboys "Old School" CD and our live performance at Mayfaire Concert series (2013) (Soundcloud).
+CLICK the BUTTON above to hear the Schoolboys "Old School" CD and our live performance at Mayfaire Concert series (2013) on Soundcloud.

-CLICK PICTURE BELOW to hear the Schoolboys on 'Are We There Yet' Radio - songs and interview.
+CLICK PICTURES BELOW to hear the Schoolboys on 'Are We There Yet' Radio - songs and interview & our Teal TV Jam.

 ...are UNCW's unofficial faculty rock band - educators by day and rockers by night.

-The 'Boys have been playing classic, Southern and blues rock for over 14 years from one end of the Cape Fear to the other.
-Formed to play at a faculty/staff talent show, the band has continued their adventure playing weddings, birthdays, pubs, bars, restaurants - anywhere with an electrical outlet and a need to rock.
+The 'Boys have been playing classic, Southern and blues rock since about 1998 from one end of the Cape Fear to the other.
+Formed to play at a faculty/staff talent show, the band has continued their adventure playing weddings, birthdays, pubs, bars, restaurants, Kentucky Derby parties and 7 Rock for a Cure fundraisers - anywhere with an electrical outlet and a need to rock.
 Grey around the edges but young at heart, the Schoolboys continue amazing their students who are impressed that "Hey, you guys don't suck."

 Here's the band line-up: